natefessel/cis530project/Milestone 3/advanced_baseline_readme.md

 'this beautiful single-vineyard that fresh peaches caramel spice the this berry coffee citrus lead of modest',

-'musella is a and smooth slight modern spicy the chops earthy still lean will white this full flavors']
+'musella is a and smooth slight modern spicy the chops earthy still lean will white this full flavors'

 ### Areas to enhance for the next stage:

 1. Actually having a method for propogating error in the discriminator to the text generator would be ideal.
 This will be likely the most difficult thing to implement.

-2. Dealing with preposition and stop word stacking in our outputs, as well as repeating words.
+2. Dealing with preposition and stop-word occurences back-to-back in our outputs, as well as repeating words would be a nice extension.

-3. Other ideas to enhance our produced sentences.
-An area of focus would be getting the longer run sentences to sounds more realistic, perhaps with curriculm learning.
+3. Other ideas to enhance our produced sentences fall under this section.
+An area of focus would be getting the longer run sentences to sounds more realistic, perhaps by trying a type of curriculm learning, or instituting more structure into our generating model.